GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-19.md

 `com.google.i18n:i18n-utilities` while `com.google.i18n.charactersets.Latin1` is in
 `com.google.foo:i18n-charactersets`.

-It is also acceptable to publish classes from both `com.google.i18n` and `com.google.i18n.charactersets` under the same group ID and artifact ID.
+It is also acceptable to bundle classes from both `com.google.i18n` and `com.google.i18n.charactersets` in a single Maven module.
-Similarly, it is fine to bundle completely different packages such as `com.google.foo` and `org.example.bar` in the same JAR with the same group ID and artifact ID.
+Similarly, it is fine to combine completely different packages such as `com.google.foo` and `org.example.bar` in the same JAR with the same group ID and artifact ID.
 However, once any class from a package has been published under a certain group ID and artifact ID, no other class in that package should ever use